cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 Step 3: Built-in and customised units
 =====================================
 Linking variables to the *name* of their units is straightforward, but in order to be able to use them we need to also define what the name actually *means* by creating the units themselves.
-Some basic units have been defined and built into libCellML, others you can define by combining the built-in ones using scaling factors and exponents, or you can define your own from scratch if need be.

 .. container:: toggle